The Privacy, Data Protection and Cybersecurity Law Review: Spain

 The legal framework for the protection of personal data in Spain is regulated by the Lisbon Treaty; Article 18(4) of the Spanish Constitution; the GDPR and the Spanish Data Protection Law.

-Sector-specific regulations may also contain data protection provisions, such as the E-Commerce Law 34/2002 (LSSI), the General Telecommunications Law 9/2014 (GTL), anti-money laundering legislation, financial regulation or the regulations on clinical records or biomedical research.
+Sector-specific regulations may also contain data protection provisions, such as the E-Commerce Law 34/2002 (LSSI), the General Telecommunications Law 9/2014 (GTL) (which will be replaced by a new law pending approval), anti-money laundering legislation, financial regulation or the regulations on clinical records or biomedical research.
 However, they generally refer to the former Spanish data protection regulations and, now that the GDPR and Spanish Data Protection Law are in force, will either be subject to review or should at least be reinterpreted according to the new rules.

 Privacy rights are mainly regulated by the Spanish Constitution, Law 1/1982 of 5 May on civil protection of the rights to honour, personal and family privacy, and an individual's own image, and by the Spanish Criminal Code.